Oburu: Hands off Wandayi, Kinyanjui

 Taxpayers are estimated to have lost up to Sh4.8 billion in the transaction.

-Despite the controversy, ODM described the government's swift action against suspects as "commendable," while cautioning that accountability must not be applied selectively.
+Despite the controversy, ODM described the government's swift response against suspects as "commendable," while cautioning that accountability must not be applied selectively.

 "Such promptness sends a strong signal that the era of complacency in the face of corruption must come to an end," Oburu said.